 View our admissions requirements page to learn what you need to become an MSBA student.

-The MS in Business Analytics Online degree is a fully asynchronous program.
+The online Master of Science in Business Analytics is a fully asynchronous program.
 It consists of 11 courses totaling 33 credit hours.

 Each student completes required core courses and then chooses two specializations from three options: Advanced Business Analytics Methods, Marketing Analytics, and Operations Analytics.

 The degree culminates with a final capstone project that connects students from around the world with companies that need solutions to real challenges.

 WPI emphasizes project-based learning, and collaborative work is a core element of this degree.
 Throughout the coursework, faculty also address big-picture issues, such as ethics, security, and sustainability.

 Today’s business computing infrastructures are producing the large volumes of data organizations need to make better plans and decisions.
 This course introduces the processes, technologies, and techniques for organizing, analyzing, visualizing, and interpreting data and information about business operations in a way that creates business value.

 During the course, students will study a variety of business decisions that can be improved by analyzing data about customers, sales, and operations, preparing students to be knowledgeable producers and consumers of business intelligence.
 Students will apply commercially available business intelligence software to develop performance dashboards to facilitate organizational decision-making.